toritotony/Pinecone-Langchain-Search-Engine/README.md

 3. Input your query and execute the search.
 4. View results in the formatted output page.

-For more about the app functionality and features, refer to: [Langchain-Pinecone-OpenAI-Doc-Video-Search-Engine](https://www.linkedin.com/feed/update/urn:li:activity:7151699275293343746/).
+For more about the app functionality and features, refer to my [LinkedIn](https://www.linkedin.com/in/anthony-wolfe-102296237/).

 ---